HeardLibrary/digital-scholarship/script/python/index.md

 Jupyter notebooks are particularly great if you are running code that is essentially linear - for example a data processing pipeline or data manipulation leading to a visualization.
 However, Jupyter notebooks cannot display intermediate calculations taking place in loops or in function calls.
 This makes them less useful for running more complex applications that make extensive use of loops and functions.

 We do not currently have web pages on using Jupyter notebooks, but there is a lot of helpful information online.
+One source is [Jupyter Notebook for Beginners: A Tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).

 To set up a Jupyter notebook on your computer, go to the [Project Jupyter homepage](https://jupyter.org/).
 If you are affiliated with Vanderbilt, you can use the ACCRE JupyterHub without installing Jupyter notebooks on your own computer.
 [Sign in to Jupyter at ACCRE](https://jupyter.accre.vanderbilt.edu/hub/login) and select Vanderbilt University as the identity provider.

 # For more information